-Our results shed light on the adaptive mechanisms driving collective human behavior, integrating theories from asocial foraging15 with context-dependent^{4,9,10} and selective^{5,43,44} social learning.
-When rewards were smoothly clustered (offering traction for social learning), participants specialized more strongly with greater asymmetry of social attention (Fig. 2f), adaptively sought out social information depending on individual performance (Fig. 2g-h), and selectively directed their social learning towards successful individuals (Fig. 2i).
-Participants were also more susceptible to measurable social influence events ("pulls") in smooth environments (Fig. 3b), which were selectively directed towards individuals with higher instantaneous reward rates (Fig. 3d).
+When rewards were smoothly clustered (offering traction for social learning), participants specialized more strongly with greater asymmetry of social attention (Fig. 2g), adaptively sought out social information depending on performance (Fig. 2j), and selectively directed their social learning towards successful individuals (Fig. 2k).
+Participants were also more likely to be "pulled" into leader-follower dynamics in smooth environments (Fig. 3b), which were selectively directed towards "leaders" with higher instantaneous reward rates (Fig. 3d).
 Our computational models (Fig. 4) combined spatial and visibility data to account for both asocial and social learning mechanisms, which dynamically adapt over time.
-Here, the winning model combined area-restricted search15 with conditional social learning4 (ARS+Cond), where individual performance was the key factor driving adaptivity of both local foraging and selective social learning (Fig. 4d).
-Individual estimates of adaptive local search and success-biased imitation can also be related to better performance, greater spatial centrality, and visual attention towards peers (Fig. S11-S13).
-Overall, this work integrates previously disparate theories of adaptive mechanisms of asocial and social learning, with their interaction revealing an amplification of adaptivity and selectivity.
+Here, the winning model combined area-restricted search with conditional social learning (ARS+Cond), where individual performance was the key factor driving adaptivity of both local foraging and selective social learning (Fig. 4d).
+Notably, individual estimates of adaptivity of both asocial (i.e., ARS) and social learning mechanisms (i.e., success-biased imitation) predicted better individual performance (Figs. S3,S4, & S14).
+Overall, this work integrates previously disparate theories of adaptive mechanisms of asocial and social learning, providing new evidence that they are driven by a common mechanism of individual performance, with their interaction yielding an amplification of adaptivity and selectivity.